x676f64/secureum-mind_map/content/7. Audit Findings 101/Attackers can prevent honest users from performing an instant withdraw from the Wallet contract.md

 As a result, the honest user’s transaction will revert because it will be attempting to use a `userInteractionNumber` that is no longer valid.

-1. Recommendation: Consider adding an access control mechanism to restrict who can submit `oracleMessages` on behalf of the user.
+### Recommendation:
-2. High Risk severity finding from [OpenZeppelin’s Audit of Futureswap V2](https://blog.openzeppelin.com/futureswap-v2-audit/)
+Consider adding an access control mechanism to restrict who can submit `oracleMessages` on behalf of the user.
 ___
 ## Slide Screenshot
 ![080.png](../../images/7.%20Audit%20Findings%20101/080.png)